 https://www.wku.edu/policies/docs/283.pdf

-27. Traffic and Parking Regulations.
-Traffic rules and regulations as published by the university, will be administered by The Office of Parking and Transportation.
-Students are required to obey these regulations as a condition of their enrollment.
+27. Traffic and Parking Regulations: Students are required to adhere to regulations established by Parking and Transportation Services.
+Failure to do so is a violation of the Student Code of Conduct.
 Any behavior that is of an unruly or disrespect to their authority will be deemed a violation of the Code of Conduct.
 (Please see https://www.wku.edu/transportation/ for more information.)

-29. Violation of Laws.
-The commission of acts, which constitute a violation of local, state and federal laws.
+29. Violation of Laws: The commission of acts, which constitute a violation of local, state, and/or federal laws.
 The University will review any conduct reported by members of the University community, law enforcement personnel, or citizens as being in violation of the law.
 Any student convicted of a criminal offense is subject to university action.

 Following the procedures of due process, if the WKU Student Code of Conduct is not followed, the alleged parties may go through the University’s student conduct appeal process, which is intended to be a fair and educational experience.